-Within our multidisciplinary School of Sport, Rehabilitation and Exercise Sciences, we offer research supervision in all areas of staff expertise in health and physical activity and related areas.
+Within our multidisciplinary School of Sport, Rehabilitation and Exercise Sciences, we offer research supervision in all areas of staff expertise in sports and exercise sciences and related areas.

-As a research student at Essex, you’ll work at the heart of our internationally acknowledged and well-connected research community.
+As a research student at Essex, you’ll work at the heart of our well-connected research community.
 Our School of Sport, Rehabilitation and Exercise Sciences offers an environment with an excellent reputation for research and teaching.
-A unique feature of our School is that many of our staff work with local National Health Service (NHS) Trusts and other local health agencies, which enhances our grasp of the contemporary links between academic research, the major issues of the day and practice.

 We also offer a PhD and an MSc by Dissertation (MSD) in this subject.
 Both full- and part-time study can be supported.